guruthree/cube-bench-classic/README.md

 If your Mac has as resolution higher than 640x480 at 256 colours, you will need to increase the partition size in order to run the application.
 This can either be done using Get Info (⌘I) in the Finder and entering a larger 'Preferred size', or during compilation going to the 'Project' menu, selecting 'Set Project Type...', and entering a larger value in the 'Partition (K)' field.

-A 512 K partition size is fine for 800x600 at 256 colors, which is as high as I can test on real hardware.
+A 512 K partition size is fine for 800x600 at 256 colours, which is as high as I can test on real hardware.

 ## Usage